linfeng-wang/TB-AMP-design/README.md

 conda env create -f env.yml
 # Activate the environment
 conda activate tb_amp_env  # activate the environment you created

+# The individual installation commands can also be found in installation_commands.txt.
 ```

 ### 3. Run the AMP generator/classifier